Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 You need to be as realistic as possible, so make sure to involve your team members in this process.
 They’ll have input on other limitations you need to work with.

 You’ve scribbled out your notes, and you’re ready to pull this all into a project scope statement that you and your team can reference.
-Make sure you keep it somewhere safe and accessible to everyone (a collaborative knowledge sharing workspace like Confluence is great for this).
+Make sure you keep it somewhere safe and accessible to everyone (a collaborative project management space like Jira is great for this).

 Most of the hard work is behind you, and now you just need to organize the information.
 At the top of your project scope statement, you’ll include a few nuts and bolts elements like your project’s: